pra85/wistia-doc/_posts/extracting-thumbnails.md

 ## Getting the Asset URL

 In order to extract a thumbnail, we first need to get the video's URL.
+Second we need something else.

 To do this, use the <a href="{{ '/data-api' | post_url }}">Data API</a> --
 specifically the <a href="{{ '/data-api' | post_url }}#medias_show">Medias#show endpoint</a>.